Black Friday sale on now! Save 20% on all plans https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 What do we mean by formal feedback?
 Beyond a pat on the back or a simple “good job,” in passing after practice, formal feedback is provided through reports, leading us into our next segment…

-How to provide athlete feedback?
+How can I provide athlete feedback?

 Athlete feedbacks= athlete reports.
 The formula is really as simple as that.
 Let’s review the steps to providing feedback in reports using SkillShark.

-Host evaluations: As your tryouts will act as a “beginning of season” evaluation, add in mid-season and post-season evaluations as well.
+As your tryouts will act as a “beginning of season” evaluation, add in mid-season and post-season evaluations as well.

-View reports: After an evaluation is done, player scores are automatically stored on the app.
+After an evaluation is done, player scores are automatically stored on the app.
 Simply just navigate to the report section and navigate to “individual reports.”

-Send reports: Select players in bulk, ensure their email is filled out, and click “send reports.”
+Select players in bulk, ensure their email is filled out, and click “send reports.”
 Seconds later, that athlete will have that report in their inbox to review.

-We all know that 90% of the game is mental; and any mental blockages can greatly affect your athletes’ performance.
+We all know that 90% of the game is mental, and any mental blockages can greatly affect your athletes’ performance.

 By conducting athlete self-assessments, you can now find the answers to many helpful questions such as, “Is a player’s perception hindering their performance or pushing them forward?”